-Mannan injection causes acute inflammation, and has been used to generate a psoriasis and psoriatic arthritis mouse model (Khmaladze et al, 2014).
+Mannan injection causes acute inflammation, and has been used to generate a psoriasis, psoriatic arthritis, and rheumatoid arthritis mouse model (Khmaladze et al, 2014; Hagert et al., 2018).
 Mannan-conjugated proteins have been studied in immunotherapy and in development of vaccines against cancers and fungal infections.

 D-Mannose has been labeled with 18F and studied as a tumour and atherosclerosis imaging tracer (Furumoto et al, 2013; Tahara et al, 2014).
 Labeled mannose is a substrate similar to [18F]FDG, with uptake dependent on GLUTs and hexokinase, and thus the metabolic activity of the tissue.
 Mannose receptor has been targeted by mannose-conjugated albumin, dextran, and liposomes labeled with 68Ga and 64Cu; these tracers may be useful in detecting macrophages, and have been used to localize for example lymph nodes (Choi et al, 2011; Locke et al, 2012; Eo et al, 2015; Kang et al, 2015; Lee et al., 2017).
 [99mTc]tilmanocept is a mannocylated dextran with FDA approval for lymphatic mapping.
 Li et al (2016) developed 18F-labeled mannan, and found high uptake in atherosclerotic lesions in mice, as well as in macrophage-rich organs in healthy rats.